Global Battery World:

 Energy Storage, Climate Change and the Energy-Transition

-Energy storage is an important key-technology in 21st century
+Energy storage is an important key-technology in the 21st century

-Energy storage is an important key-technology in 21st century helping to reduce or even eliminate the use of fossil fuels in our society.
-Fossil fuels like gasoline have been excellent energy carrier, allowing to store, move and trade energy in and convenient and inexpensive way.
+Energy storage is an important key-technology in the 21st century helping to reduce or even eliminate the use of fossil fuels in our society.
+Fossil fuels like gasoline have been an excellent energy carrier, allowing to store, move, and trade energy in and convenient and inexpensive way.
 However, any fossil product produces excessively CO2 upon burning in a combustion engine.

 A clean way to store energy is to use batteries

 Batteries store electricity electrochemically and do not produce CO2 during charge and discharge of the battery.
 Moreover, batteries are highly versatile and their performance characteristics can be engineered.